MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/2-choose-right-azure-disk-storage-option.md

 Azure Premium SSD disks support disk bursting, which offers higher IOPS and throughput performance than the actual performance tier of the selected disk.
 For P20 disks and smaller, bursting is enabled by default with no additional costs.

 >[!Note]
->You will learn more about the Azure disk bursting functinality in the "Select a disk type for your workload" unit.
+>You will learn more about the Azure disk bursting functionality in the "Select a disk type for your workload" unit.

 You can convert a disk to a Premium SSD at any time if the disk performance does not meet your requirements.

 You can purchase Premium SSDs with Azure disk reservation by committing to a one-year capacity that offers reduced cost for disk SKU.

 >[!Note]
-> Reservation discounts are currently available for disks larger than P30 and is applyed only for the disk SKU.
+> Reservation discounts are currently available for disks larger than P30 and are applied only for the disk SKU.
 Disk snapshots are charged at pay-as-you-go rates.

 ## Standard SSD